 - In order to provide some stability of income, the payout rate will be based on a three-year moving average.
 It is understood that until a three-year history is available for a newly endowed fund that the Investment Committee will develop some reasonable formula considering the market value of the portfolio.
 The initial rate shall be set at 5 percent.

-- The valuation date each fiscal year will be at year end, currently June 30.
+- The valuation date each fiscal year is March 31.

 Kinds of Investments

 - Fixed Income.
 The fixed income or bond portfolio may be invested in short-term to intermediate-term (up to ten years) instruments, with the portfolio having a seven year or less average maturity.
 The bonds must have an AA or better rating or be guaranteed by the federal government or by an agency of the federal government.
 The bonds may also be collateralized by government bonds or federal agency debt instruments.
 In addition, the short-term portfolio may also be invested in secured or unsecured loans to the National Fraternity of Kappa Delta Rho, Inc. Any loan to the National Fraternity must be approved by the Trustees of the Foundation.

 - Equities.
 Common stock and securities convertible to common stock may be purchased of large capitalized corporations listed on one of the three national exchanges.

 - Cash Equivalents.
 Any short-term cash requirement may be invested in United States Treasury bills, commercial paper, and corporate notes rated Prime-1 or better.
 Savings accounts, certificates of deposit, and money market accounts may be made in banks as long as the funds are covered by the FDIC and do not exceed $100,000 in any bank.